On Air Now

 Further proving himself as quite possibly the NICEST guy in showbiz, Tom Hanks reached out to a pretty student named Lauren after finding her student card.
 He posted the image on Twitter with the caption: "Lauren!
 I found your Student ID in the park.
 If you still need it my office will get to you.
 Hanx."

-Taylor Swift has turned down the chance to perform at a billionaire's wedding - and to be paid $2 million - and will instead be performing at the christening of her best friend Jaime King's one-month-old son.
+Taylor Swift turned down the chance to perform at a billionaire's wedding - and to be paid $2 million - and instead performed at the christening of her best friend Jaime King's son.
 The 25-year-old 'Bad Blood' singer was made godmother to Leo Thames by the 36-year-old 'White Chicks' actress.
 Picture: Instagram

-Ellie Goulding is reaching out to help the homeless during the festive season as the Explosions singer is spending Christmas Eve at her local shelter.
-The 27-year-old will be dishing out dinners to people in need, something she has done a couple of times before: "I've done it for a few years.
+Ellie Goulding reached out to help the homeless and spent Christmas Eve at her local shelter.
+The star dished out dinners to people in need, something she has done a couple of times before: "I've done it for a few years.
 It's fun."
 Ellie also put on a show with music pals Tom Odell and Bastille to raise money for the Streets of London homeless charity.
 She really is bringing Christmas cheer to the masses!
 Picture: Rex

-The former Spice Girl has been earning herself a reputation as a humanitarian and not just a fashionista.
+The former Spice Girl earned herself a reputation as a humanitarian and not just a fashionista.
 In 2014 alone, she became the UNAIDS Goodwill Ambassador to help raise awareness about AIDS, and she has raised thousands of pounds for charity by selling off clothing from her wardrobe to fashion savvy fans.
 Picture: Getty

 Although 'The Matrix' actor is a deeply private person, his charity giving actions are legendary.
 The star famously spends huge amounts of his salary supporting charities like Stand Up To Cancer and the SickKids Foundation, the latter of which helps fund important surgery and care for children in hospital who need it most.
 Not only this however, the 50-year-old actor reportedly once befriended a homeless man, with whom he spent hours sharing conversation and food with.